waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Radio Tower Crisis (Started Turn 8588)
 - **Primary Objective**: Clear Team Rocket from the tower and restore normal broadcasts.
-- **Progress**: 1F cleared of immediate threats.
-Currently clearing 2F.
+- **Progress**: 1F and 2F cleared of immediate threats.
+Currently sweep-clearing 3F.
 - **Strategy (HOW)**:
     1. Floor-by-floor sweep (1F -> 5F).
     2. Defeat all Rocket Grunts and Executives.